-When you are running your own business, bankruptcy is a very real possibility, and depending on how your business formation process went, your own, personal assets could be on the line.
+When you are running your own business, bankruptcy is a very real possibility, and depending on how your business formation process went, your own personal assets could be on the line.

-Our Chapter 7 and Chapter 13 bankruptcy attorneys been advising both small and large businesses for years in order to give them options to move away from bankruptcy or paths to take when bankruptcy is the only option.
+Our Chapter 7 and Chapter 13 bankruptcy attorneys have been advising both small and large businesses for years in order to give them options to move away from bankruptcy or paths to take when bankruptcy is the only option.
 In this way, we have helped so many find the relief they need in a tight financial situation.

 Chapter 7 Bankruptcy